 Claiming your free 30-day trial subscription to Stock Advisor won't take long at all -- we promise.
 Simply click right here.

-This article was originally published on Feb.
+This article was originally published Feb.
 23, 2005.
 It has been updated.

 James Early does not own any of the stocks discussed in this article.
-Coca-Cola and Microsoft are Motley Fool Inside Value recommendations.
+Headwaters is a Rule Breakers recommendation.
+AJ Gallagher is an Income Investor selection.
+Activision is a Stock Advisor pick.
 The Motley Fool has adisclosure policy.